|The LORD is my shepherd;

 - Christ in the Tabernacle, by W.W.
 Rugh

 These studies have been produced with the desire that the Bible be clearly understood by as many people as possible.
 You may freely use, print, and distribute these materials, as long as you agree to the few limitations listed in our Copyright statement.
-See ''Copyright'' under the ''Help'' button on the button bar of The Book.You may also download ''The Book'' complete with all of the resources on the website, through either of these links:
+See ''Copyright'' under the ''Help'' button on the button bar of The Book.You may also download ''The Book'' complete with all of the resources on the website, through the link below:

 Of course, you may add a link from your site to our site.
 Here is coding for a typical HTML link:

-These files contain all of "The Book" files in a compressed format to facilitate downloading to your harddrive (or removable drive) for later off-line access with any internet browser.
-File size is approximately 5 MB (compressed) and 15 MB (decompressed).
+These files contain all of ''The Book'' files in a compressed format to facilitate downloading to your harddrive (or removable drive) for later off-line access with any internet browser.
+File size is approximately 10 MB (compressed) and 22 MB (decompressed).

 - - After downloading, the .ZIP file must be decompressed with a utility program such as PKUNZIP or WinZip.
 (Decompression utilities are readily available for most operating systems.)
 Your decompression utility may ask you to choose or create a directory for the decompressed files.
 All program files will be decompressed into a single subdirectory (...\the_book\) in your chosen directory.
 [Example: If you decompress to the root directory of your main harddrive (C:\...), this directory would be C:\the_book\.]